Suzuki Spark Plug NGK - DL 650 V-Strom 2004-2012

 amount of heat, hence use a low heat range (or hot) spark plug such as a

 4 heat range.
-This means the spark plug will heat up easily and reach its
+This means the spark plug will heat up easily and reach

 optimal operating temperature.
 High performance engines on the other